five23/gielis-supershape3d/README.md

 gielis-supershape3d
 ===================

-A quick and dirty implementation of Johan Gielis' Superformula.
+A quick & dirty implementation of Johan Gielis' superformula using Three.js.